markdenardo/elementary/docs/README.md

 You can also install the appropriate binaries for your platform manually, downloading from [the releases page](https://github.com/nick-thompson/elementary/releases) on this repository, and unpacking the zip file to a directory of your choosing.

-Elementary has essentially two components: the *runtime*, and the *library*.

-The *runtime* is a native binary application much like Node.js itself, which is installed via the above `curl` command.

-The *library* component is what you'll find in this `npm` package.
-Explained in detail in the reference section of the documentation, the Elementary library offers a set of convenience APIs and a growing set of library functions to help you construct your audio signal chain.

 ## Examples